-Upon the approval of the Audit Committee, Genworth retained KPMG LLP ("KPMG") to audit our consolidated financial statements for 2017 and to attest to the effectiveness of the company's internal control over financial reporting.
-In addition, Genworth retained KPMG, as well as other accounting firms, to provide other auditing and advisory services in 2017.
+Upon the approval of the Audit Committee, Genworth retained KPMG LLP ("KPMG") to audit our consolidated financial statements for 2018 and to attest to the effectiveness of the company's internal control over financial reporting.
+In addition, Genworth retained KPMG, as well as other accounting firms, to provide other accounting and advisory services in 2018.

 We understand the need for KPMG to maintain objectivity and independence in its audit of our consolidated financial statements.
-As required by the Audit Committee's charter and applicable SEC and PCAOB rules and regulations, the Audit Committee pre-approves all audit, audit-related, tax and other permitted non-audit services performed by KPMG, including the amount of fees payable for such services, to ensure that the provision of such services does not impair KPMG's independence.
-The Audit Committee may not delegate this responsibility to management.
-Certain audit and audit-related services and fees are pre-approved by the Audit Committee on an annual basis in connection with the engagement of KPMG as the company's independent registered public accounting firm for the fiscal year.
-Other audit, audit-related and permitted non-audit services have been pre-approved by the Audit Committee's Key Practices and are subject to fee caps.
-Any other audit, audit-related and permitted non-audit services and all tax services must be specifically pre-approved by the Audit Committee.
+As required by the Audit Committee's charter and applicable SEC and Public Company Accounting Oversight Board ("PCAOB") rules and regulations, the Audit Committee pre-approves all audit, audit-related, tax and other permitted non-audit services performed by KPMG, including the amount of fees payable for such services, to ensure that the provision of such services and regulated services and fees are pre-approved by the Audit Committee on an annual basis in connection with the engagement of KPMG as the company's independent registered public accounting firm for the fiscal year.
+Other audit, audit-related and permitted non-audit services and all tax services must be specifically pre-approved by the Audit Committee.

-The aggregate fees billed by KPMG in 2017 and 2016 for professional services rendered were:
+The aggregate fees billed by KPMG in 2018 and 2017 for professional services rendered were:

-Type of Fees 2017 2016
+Type of Fees 2018 2017

-(in mi (in millions)
+(in millions)

-Audit Fees (1) \$ 8.8 \$ 7.8
+Audit Fees(1) \$ 9.0 \$ 8.8

-Audit-Related Fees (2) 1.8 2.0
+Audit-Related Fees(2) 1.1 1.8

-Tax Fees (3) -
+Tax Fees(3) -

 All Other Fees (4) 0.1 0.1

-Total \$10.7 \$ 9.9
+Total \$10.2 \$10.7

-(1) Fees for services to perform an audit or review in accordance with either the standards of the PCAOB or generally accepted auditing standards and services that generally only Genworth's independent registered public accounting firm can reasonably provide, such as the audit of Genworth's consolidated financial statements included in public offerings or filings, the review of the financial statements included in our Quarterly Reports on Form 10-Q, and for services that are normally provided by accountants in connection with statutory and regulatory filings or engagements.

-(2) Fees for assurance and related services that are traditionally performed by Genworth's independent registered public accounting firm, such as audit and related services for employee benefit plan audits, internal control reviews, document production requests, attest services not required by statute or regulation, and consultation concerning financial accounting and reporting standards, including in connection with the pending Oceanwide transaction.

-- (3) Fees for tax compliance, consultation and planning services.
-Tax compliance generally involves preparation of original and amended tax returns, claims for refunds, tax payment planning services and assistance with tax audits and filing appeals and totaled \$49,774 for 2017 and \$32,978 for 2016.
-Tax consultation and tax planning encompass a diverse range of services, including assistance in connection with tax advice related to mergers and acquisitions, employee benefit plans and requests for rulings or technical advice from taxing authorities and totaled \$0 for 2017 and 2016. - (4) Fees not considered audit or audit-related, such as the actuarial services, workpaper access for strategic due diligence, and advice and assistance for the dissolution of entities.
+- (1) Fees for services to perform an audit or review in accordance with either the standards of the PCAOB or similar bodies in other countries, or generally accepted auditing standards and services that generally only Genworth's independent registered public accounting firm can reasonably provide, such as the audit of Genworth's consolidated financial statements included in public offerings or filings, the review of the financial statements included in our Quarterly Reports on Form 10-Q, and for services that are normally provided by accountants in connection with statutory and regulatory filings or engagements. - (2) Fees for assurance and related services that are traditionally performed by Genworth's independent registered public accounting firm, such as audit and related services for employee benefit plan audits, internal control reviews, document production requests, attest services not required by statute or regulation, and consultation concerning financial accounting and reporting standards, including in connection with the pending Oceanwide Transaction. - (3) Fees for tax compliance, consultation and planning services.
+Tax compliance generally involves preparation of original and amended tax returns, claims for refunds, tax payment planning services and assistance with tax audits and filing appeals and totaled \$44,540 for 2018 and \$49,774 for 2017.
+Tax consultation and tax planning encompass a diverse range of services, including assistance in connection with tax advice related to mergers and acquisitions, employee benefit plans and requests for rulings or technical advice from taxing authorities and totaled \$0 for 2018 and 2017. - (4) Fees not considered audit or audit-related, such as the actuarial services, workpaper access for strategic due diligence, and advice and assistance for the dissolution of entities.